Lazaraaus/recipe_bot/README.md

 - `output`: Lists the path to an output file to which the human-readable recipe will be written.
 If you would like a look at the internal representation of the parsed recipe (before transformations) instead, you may use `cmd` as the value for this parameter and it will print that internal representation to the command line.
 - `url`: The URL of the input recipe from www.allrecipes.com.

+## How to run Rasa Conversation Engine
+- In a terminal window run `rasa run actions` inside your virtual env
+- In a separate window run `rasa train` inside your virtual env.
+Then run `rasa shell` to converse w/ the bot.